-A professional document services company would offer secure scanning and digital storage on a computer’s hard drive, a third-party server, the cloud, DVD or USB.
-It should also offer achieving services and instant and free access to digital files 24/7.
+A Professional Document Management Company offers secure scanning and digital storage on a computer’s hard drive, a third-party server, the cloud, DVD or USB.
+It should also offer archiving services and instant, cost-free access to digital files 24/7.

-The cost of onsite document storage for a company that stores around 50 boxes of paper per year is estimated at $150,000 per annum, including cost of paper, filing cabinet, space and labor.
-The cost of digital document storage is a small fraction of this.
+The cost of on-site document storage for a company that stores around 50 boxes of paper per year is estimated at $150,000, annually.
+This number includes the cost of paper, the filing cabinets and physical space required, as well as labor.
+The cost of digital document storage is but a small fraction.

-The actual cost of digital document storage depends on various parameters, including the number of users who need to access the digital files, the unique needs of different companies and the capability of the system, which could encompass factors like flow of documents, indexing, redaction, retrievals of documents by keywords and process for creating new documents.
+Exact cost of digital document storage depends on many aspects.
+Above all, the number of users who need access to the digital files, along with the unique needs of different companies and the capability of the system.
+This in turn could encompass factors like flow of documents, indexing, redaction, retrievals of documents by keywords and process for creating new documents.
 The cost would also depend on the size (in GB) of the storage required.

-HIPAA (Health Insurance Portability and Accountability Act) specifies standards for the privacy and security of protected health information (PHI) by healthcare providers and organizations and their business associates.
-HIPAA requires document services providers to create and follow procedures to prevent the unauthorized interception of or access to sensitive information of their clients.
+The Health Insurance Portability and Accountability Act specifies standards for the privacy and security of protected health information by healthcare providers, organizations and their business associates.
+HIPAA requires Document Service Providers to create and follow rules that prevent the leak of or unauthorized access to the sensitive information of their clients.

-A HIPAA complaint document services company would thoroughly examine every part of the document management cycle to ensure zero vulnerability to the system where the files are stored.
-Such a provider would also have stringent processes for redundancy and for reducing human error that can lead to a data breach.
+A HIPAA complaint Document Services Company examines every part of the document management cycle.
+As a result, it ensures complete security in the system that stores the files.
+This provider also has set processes for redundancy and for reducing human error that may lead to a data breach.

-FACTA (Fair and Accurate Credit Transactions Act) is a consumer-rights law, the primary purpose of which is to reduce the risk of identity theft and consumer fraud.
-The Act regulates the handling of consumer account information, such as social security numbers.
-FACTA requires financial institutions to develop and implement a written Identity Theft Prevention Program designed to “detect, prevent and mitigate identity theft” related to certain accounts.
+The Fair and Accurate Credit Transactions Act is a consumer-rights law and it’s primary purpose is to reduce the risk of identity theft and fraud.
+The Act controls the handling of consumer account information like social security numbers, and requires financial institutions to develop and use a written Identity Theft Prevention Program.
+The institution designs the program to “detect, prevent and mitigate identity theft” in relation to certain accounts.

-When considering digital storage, it’s critical for financial institutions and related companies to ensure the document services provider is FACTA compliant.
+When considering digital storage, it’s important for all companies to ensure the Document Services Provider is FACTA compliant.

-Cloud storage allows your files to be stored online, making them accessible from any location via the internet.
-It eliminates the need to invest big capital to buy space on third-party servers and manage them.
-Storing files on the cloud frees up space in a company’s office, significantly reducing document storage costs.
+Cloud storage stores your files online securely, making them accessible from any location via the internet.
+It eliminates the need to invest large amounts of money to buy space on third-party servers and manage them.
+Storing files on the cloud frees up space in a company’s office, largely reducing document storage costs.
 Cloud storage also frees up space on a company’s computer, making it available for other business operations.